benjaminm278/YUL-Travel/README.md

 * Setup: Contains a form with labels, edittexts, spinners and button.
 * Directions: Layout of categories for directions.
 Category buttons successfully trigger a toast or log event.
-* Plan: Ability to save text on cardviews; button to call a dialog
+* Plan: Create layout of plan activity
-* Weather: Successful retrieval of data from weather API; displays temperature
+* Weather: Create layout of weather activity

 **2nd milestone:** The second milestone will continually add more design elements to the screens, as well as calling various APIs.